-Just down the road a bit from the shots below.
-Lots of tumbleweeds and barbed wire.
+The feature photo above is just down the road a bit from the shots below.
+As you can see, lots of tumbleweeds and barbed wire.

 I was on Alberta’s Hwy.
 533 between Nanton and the Cowboy Trail, which is Hwy.
 22. The fog was so bad I finally pulled off on a side road to wait it out.
 But it persisted.
 So after two hours I headed home.